sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-3/Hetrogenous-Data-Structures-in-C.md

 };
 ```

 A `rec` object would be stored in memory as such.

 ![[Pasted image 20230131095215.png]]

 Accessing a field of the structure adds the corresponding byte offset.
-For example field `i` is stored at the address of the `rec` object, whilst field `j` is stored at the address of the `rec` object + 4.
+For example field `i` is stored at the address of the `rec` object, whilst field `j` is stored at the address of the `rec` object + 4 bytes.

 ### Unions